sezero/quakespasm/README.txt

   o  Use the "-noextmusic" option to disable this feature.

-  o  See README.music for more details, if necessary.

   4. Compiling

   After extracting the source tarball, browse the Makefile and edit the music streaming options, then

   ______________________________________________________________________
   make
   cp quakespasm /usr/local/games/quake (for example)
   ______________________________________________________________________

   Compile time options include

   o  make DEBUG=1 for debugging

+  o  make SDLNET=1 to enable SDL_net (Otherwise the socket api will be
+     used directly)

   o  make SDL_CONFIG=/PATH/TO/SDL-CONFIG for unusual SDL installations

   Streaming music playback requires "libmad" or "libmpg123" for MP3, and "libogg" and "libvorbis" for OGG files.